 Submissions for the EAPRIL2020 are open now!
 To submit your proposal click here.
-The submission deadline is April 23, 2020 midnight CEST.

 The general submission guidelines can be found here.
 IMPORTANT!
 Please make sure to also consult the submission guidelines per format.
 These guidelines specify which information your proposal should contain.
 Not following these guidelines will reduce the chance of your proposal being accepted.